Transmembrane protein 251: Tissue expression

 The conditions under which TMEM251 rises include occupational benzene exposure, acute cold exposure, macular degeneration and dermal fibroblast, and asthma.
 These microarray-assessed samples have low percentage rank on NCBI Geo (mostly below 50%).
 The conditions under which TMEM251 falls include infantile-onset Pompe disease, caseous tuberculosis granulomas, and endurance exercise training.
 These samples have relatively high percentage rank (mostly above 70%).

-Figure 2: EST Profile data shows the tissue expression of TMEM251 in humans.

 Homology and Evolution

 TMEM251 has no paralogs in humans.
 It does have orthologs within eukaryotes.
 Conservation has only been found in primates, not in bacteria, plants, or fungus.
 The following table represents a small selection of orthologs found using searches in BLAST and BLAT, sorted by % identity.
 This is by no means a comprehensive list, however it does show the vast diversity of species where TMEM251 orthologs are found.

 The TMEM251 gene first appeared on the planet around 400 million years ago (MYA), since the most distant orthologs are found in fish which diverged from humans around the same time.
 The size of the gene family, which is a set of similar genes that are formed by duplication of an original gene, is around 120 genes.
 Gene duplication, resulting in paralogous genes, occurred approximately 371.2 million years ago.